gitomator/gitomator-classroom/README.md

  * [Ruby Gems](https://rubygems.org/pages/download)
  * [Bundler](http://bundler.io/)

-## Setup

-To get started, clone this repo to your local machine, and run `bin/setup` (which will install all remaining dependencies).
+To get started, install the dependencies, clone this repo to your local machine, and run `bin/setup` (which will install all remaining dependencies).

  > **Important:** Some of the dependencies are currently being downloaded from